forestgrape/coronavirus/index.md

 <p id="appendix-vents">---</p>

 ### Appendix for Early On Ventilators [in work]
 Just indications are listened and no statistical testing has been done.
 Some times correlations have been determined in the paper given as sources.
-To do the statistics ideally one takes into account correlations between the various factors too e.g. there is a correlation between age and chronic heart disease. [todo math which are observables for same cause]
+To do the statistics ideally one takes into account correlations between the various factors too e.g. there is likely a correlation between age and chronic heart disease. [todo: math which are observables for same cause]

 #### Factors Associated to severe Covid-19 with ARDS:
-Sources: [zhong](#zhong), [more on the way]
+[Zhong et al.](#zhong) noted characteristics of mild, severe and fatal cases of hospitalized Covid-19 patients.
+The numbers in paranthesis are observation rates for (% death cases, % severe cases(including fatal), % mild cases) [todo: add average for entire population as comparison]

+strong relation:
+- Chronic obstructive pulmonary disease (10.4 vs 3.5 vs 0.6)
-- Diabetes
+- Diabetes (27 v 16 vs 5.7)
-- Age
+- Hypertension (36 vs 23.7 vs 13.4)
-- Chronic heart disease
+- Coronary heart disease (9 vs 6 vs 2)
-- the antibody response in severe cases is the same or even stronger as in mild cases
+- (Cerebrovascular disease)

+weak relation:
+- cancer (1.5 vs 1.7 vs 0.8)
+- chronic renal disease (3 vs 2 vs 0.5)

+very weak/no relation:
+- immunodeficiency (0 vs 0 vs 0.2)

+[Bhatraju et al.](#bhatraju) noted characteristics of Covid-19 patients from the Seattle-area with ARDS. strong relation:
+- Diabetis 58%
+- high body mass index (33.2±7.2)
+- Age (64±18 (23–97))
+[todo: add average for entire population] weak relation:
+- formaer/current smoker 22%
+- asthma 14%

 #### Factors Associated with ADRS in Influenza [yuen](#yuen)
-* The following characteristics are observed in the  paper from Yuen et al.:
+The following characteristics are observed in the  paper from Yuen et al.:
 - For patient developing a ARDS coughing was more common than for patients, who didn't develop an ARDS.
 Since coughing is an emergency measure of the body to clear respiratory tract this an indication of bad clearance.
 - The Nasopharyngeal Viral load was even a little higher in the group, who didn't develop an ARDS.
 - The tracheal viral load was much higher in the ARDS groups(less clearance!)
-    -Diabetis, Age, Chronic hear disease positively correlate with ARDS development.
+- Diabetis, Age, Chronic hear disease positively correlate with ARDS development.

 #### Factors Influencing the Mucus Flow

 * Dry Air especially below 50% relative humidity decreases the mucus flow as found by [Forbes](#forbes)

 * [Nakagawa et al.](#nakagawa) found that "Aging, Diabetes, and Hypertension Are Associated With Decreased Nasal Mucociliary Clearance".
-The underlying mechanism in the nose are likely similar to those in the trachea and therefore similar results are expected [to be confirmed].
+The mechanisms of mucus production in the nose are likely similar to those in the trachea and therefore similar correlations are expected [to be confirmed].

-* In the review from [Houtmeyers et al.](#houtmeyers) " Regulation of mucociliary clearance in health and disease" there are citations for studies which indicate a decreased mucus flow and ciliary activity.
+* In the review from [Houtmeyers et al.](#houtmeyers) "Regulation of mucociliary clearance in health and disease" has references to findings which indicate a decreased mucus flow and ciliary activity with age.